Vedant2426/IoT-Health-Monitoring-System/README.md

    - LiquidCrystal_I2C

 3. Replace the following in code:
-    YOUR_WIFI_NAME
+   YOUR_WIFI_NAME,
-    YOUR_WIFI_PASSWORD
+   YOUR_WIFI_PASSWORD,
-    YOUR_BLYNK_AUTH_TOKEN
+   YOUR_BLYNK_AUTH_TOKEN.

-4. Upload code to ESP32
+5. Upload code to ESP32
-5. Connect hardware as per circuit
+6. Connect hardware as per circuit
-6. Open Blynk app/dashboard
+7. Open Blynk app/dashboard

 ---